-With the introduction of AB 221 in Nevada on Tuesday, 25 states across the country have considered active Right to Repair legislation so far in 2021, demonstrating the widespread appeal of the policy.
+With the introduction of AB 221 in Nevada, 25 states across the country have considered active Right to Repair legislation so far in 2021, demonstrating the widespread appeal of the policy.
 These bills would reform existing laws to require manufacturers of electronic equipment to provide access to necessary items such as manuals, spare parts, diagnostics and special tools so people can repair their devices.
 In some states, the legislation targets farm or medical equipment, while in other states, the bills apply broadly.
 Later in the legislative season, Rhode Island and Pennsylvania joined in.

 If you thought that consumers were going to let manufacturers take away our ability to fix the things we own lying down, you have another thing coming.
 People just want to fix their stuff, and they’ve been clamoring -- here, there and everywhere -- for lawmakers to protect their right to repair.